Installation

 Metadata

-There are several techniques for defining the metadata (title, publishing date, author, ...) of your markdown pages.
+There are several techniques for defining markdown metadata such as publishing date and author.

-The preferred technique depends on whether the metadata is global or local.
+The preferred technique depends on whether you want to define global or local metadata.

 Global metadata

 What is global metadata?
-For example, if you want to show a list of all your blog posts, and you want to always show that list on the left side of your website.
+For example, you want to show a list of all your blog posts always on the left side of your website.

 2024-01-01 New Year 2024 Resolution